 What about the Colnago Super Sprint?

 The Colnago Classic International was dropped from the 1988 catalogue and appears to have been reborn as the Colnago Super Sprint (definitely a more catchy name).
 Like the Colnago Classic International, this model was built from a mix of Columbus SL and Columbus Cromor tubing.
 One year later in Colnago’s 1989 catalogue, the Colnago Super Sprint was pictured with chrome plated head tube lugs.

-If you want to see detailed images of a Super Sprint frame, please refer to this article on the LFGSS website.
+If you want to see detailed images of a Colnago frame with ‘SPRINT’ stamped on the bottom bracket, please refer to this article on the LFGSS website.

 The following websites have a large selection scanned Colnago literature including reviews, catalogues and brochures.

 I hope you found this article interesting.
 I have listed the following website pages as general references.

 Please remember that this information is only to be used as a guide.

 I consider myself an enthusiast, not an expert.
 The information I have presented in this article is based on my many hours of online research.